php-dev-br/laravel-doc-pt-br/queues.md

 #### Worker Timeouts

 The `queue:work` Artisan command exposes a `--timeout` option.
 The `--timeout` option specifies how long the Laravel queue master process will wait before killing off a child queue worker that is processing a job.
-Sometimes a child queue process can become "frozen" for various reasons.
+Sometimes a child queue process can become "frozen" for various reasons, such as an external HTTP call that is not responding.
 The `--timeout` option removes frozen processes that have exceeded that specified time limit:

     php artisan queue:work --timeout=60